JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiAlertBlocksSpecs.md

 </div>
 ````````````````````````````````

-`!` can be preceded by up to three spaces:
+Starting `!`s can be preceded by up to three spaces:

 ```````````````````````````````` none
 --------------- Markdown ---------------